ynachiket/acp-checkout-poc/docs/DECISION_LOG.md

 ### Context

-Need to demonstrate Nike's integration with OpenAI's Agentic Commerce Protocol (ACP) for Instant Checkout in ChatGPT.
+Need to demonstrate integration with OpenAI's Agentic Commerce Protocol (ACP) for Instant Checkout in ChatGPT.
 Must balance speed of POC delivery with architectural quality that can inform production decisions.

 ### Options Considered